uviclibraries/death-by-powerpoint/slides-images.md

    - Are Badges Being Used?
    - Are Badges Helpful in Job Searches?
    - Conclusions & call back initial story

-## Start creating 1 or more slides for each topic and key point you identified earlier...
-   - stuff

-## Label each slide with some text (but not too much)
-   - other stuff

 ## Find or Create Images
 that help convey the message you want to communicate for each key point or topic using freely licensable tools like: